Greentube/Java-converter/README.md

 The Java-Converter is based on the [extendj java compiler](https://extendj.org/) that does most of the tricky parts of compilation.
 Only the backends for javascript and C# and the necessary runtime libraries were actually developed in this project.
-Nevertheless every release of the Java-Compiler is a completely self-contained application (basically a .JAR) that contains everything needed.
+Nevertheless every release of the Java-Converter is a completely self-contained application (basically a .JAR) that contains everything needed.